DesperatePeter/starsector-advanced-weapon-control/README.md

 - 0.3.1: minor polish and bugfixes
 - 0.4.0: Experimental support for setting allied ship's fire modes, UI Settings
 - 0.4.1: bugfix (allied ships were still referencing the player ship weapons), setting for info hotkey
+- 0.5.0: fire modes are now exclusively stored on a per-ship-basis, meaning the data can saved/loaded between combats

 ## Acknowledgements ##